ImageMakerFoundation/ImageMaker/README.txt

    Note: You can use the seed phrase instead of directly passing the private key.

-1. Use ImageMaker Paint (IMPaint) to draw an image or skip this step if you have got one.
+1. Use ImageMaker Paint (imNFTPaint) to draw an image or skip this step if you have got one.
    To clear pixel, right click on it.

    Note: ImageMaker uses a custom 16-color palette.